Miltonr87/Lamborghini-Collection/README.md

 Made with **React** and **Mobile First techniques**, the Web APP consumes an **FireBase API** created with 12 outstanding car images.
 The idea was to recreate an atmosphere produced by apps like **Tinder** with Top Trumps games for cars.
 So, users can interact with all card deck.
 A special **ChatArea** with the creator of the Lamborghini brand and a **Login System** were also added to the project.

 _* **ATTENTION**: This project was changed after the first version to avoid controversy.
-The author only uses the Lamborghini brand (and all images and logos copyrights) to proposal of studies in React.
+The author only uses the Lamborghini brand (all images and logos copyrights) as a proposal of studies in React.
 The author is not responsible for any improper use of the brand or app!*_

 ### Getting Startedr